marrcelo/ain-t-it-fun/README.md

 # ain-t-it-fun
-Studies and random tech notes
+Studies and random tech notes in en or pt-br.